DBCG/davinci-gic/fhir401/README.md

 3.  run _refresh

-4. results are posted to the configured FHIR serer and in the bundles folder
+4. results are posted to the configured FHIR serer and to the bundles folder